mordauntfamilyhistory.com

 As yet, unplaced Mordaunts

-• Charles Mordaunt, of the Middle Temple, by his 1683 Will, left money to brothers John Mordaunt, undergoing an apprenticeship at the time, Henry Mordaunt and a married sister whose name I cannot, with confidence, decipher.
-One of the executors was Sir John Mordaunt Bart. although what the family connection was I have no idea.
-The only family I know of at the moment that fits these names at this period were the Mordaunts of Oakley, who were closer to the earls of Peterborough family and who were now quite distant from the baronet family.
+• Charles Mordaunt, of the Middle Temple, by his 1681 Will, left money to brothers John Mordaunt, undergoing an apprenticeship at the time, Henry Mordaunt and a married sister whose name I cannot, with confidence, decipher.
+One of the beneficiaries and one of the executors was Sir John Mordaunt Bart., although what the family connection was I have no idea.

 • Osmond Mordaunt and his wife Barbara informed on the beneficiaries of a bequest as recorded on 2nd November 1743 and were able to take half of the money for themselves: